hibiken/asynq/README.md

 - Client puts task on a queue
 - Server pulls task off queues and starts a worker goroutine for each task
-- Workers process tasks concurrently
+- Tasks are processed concurrently by multiple workers

 Task queues are used as a mechanism to distribute work across multiple machines.
 A system can consist of multiple worker servers and brokers, giving way to high availability and horizontal scaling.